• Skip to main content

 • mushrooms - I suggest button, cremini, portobello or oyster but feel free to pick your favorite.

-• cornstarch - To thicken the sauce.
+• cornstarch - To thicken the sauce up.

 *Check recipe card for ingredient amounts.

-• If you wish to substitute or add more vegetables, here are some suggestions.
-Since the bok choy is part of the cabbage family, anything from that family should work nicely.
+• If you wish to substitute or add more vegetables, here are some suggestions: Since the bok choy is part of the cabbage family, anything from that family should work nicely.
 Napa cabbage is one of the best choices for its Asian roots and similar texture to bok choy.

 • If you prefer more of a variety, you can add some broccoli for its deep color and ability to soak up the sauce.
 Add some brighter colors with bell peppers or carrots.
-If you want vegetables that cook faster, baby spinach or snap peas are great whether they are cooked or raw.
-Sliced water chestnuts will add some crunch.

 • Chow mein noodles are excellent in this stir fry, but you can also try ramen noodles, udon or rice noodles.